dkirkby/hb/README.md

  - collisions with the edges and docks.

 Each of these forces also generates a corresponding torque on the boat.
 Collisions are model using non-linear springs that repel a boat corner penetrating a fixed edge or a fixed corner penetrating a boat edge.

+## Implementation Details

+Graphics are rendered in SVG using the [D3 library](https://d3js.org).
+The simulation area automatically scales to fill your browser window, resizing or eliminating obstacles to fit.
+On small screens, there will be no obstacles but you can still navigate the boat, avoiding collisions with the edges.
+After changing your window size or device orientation, reload the page to fill the new view.